Engineering & Design Archives - Ceetak

 Polyurethane as a seal material

-The foam in your armchair.
+Polyurethane as a seal material The foam in your armchair.
 The strap on your wristwatch.
 The wheels on a supermarket shopping trolley and beyond; Polyurethane certainly has a diverse range of uses since its invention almost 85 years ago.
-Aside from day-to-day products; it is also a highly capable and versatile sealing material – and an option that is often … Continued
+Aside from day-to-day products; it is also a highly capable and versatile sealing material – and … Continued

 Why the focus on PFAS?

+Why the focus on PFAS?
 PFAS is a blanket term used to describe Poly- and Per- fluoroalkyl substances.
 There are currently around 10,000 substances in existence that fit this description, with potentially more variants still yet to be produced.
-Some are already known to be harmful to human and animal health and the environment (such as PFOA and PFOS), and … Continued
+Some are already known to be harmful to human and animal health and the environment (such … Continued

 Seals for cryogenic applications

-Cryogenic sealing means controlling or sealing a media at very low temperatures.
+Seals for cryogenic applications Cryogenic sealing means controlling or sealing a media at very low temperatures.
 This process can be complex and advanced, and spans a range of markets; from pharmaceutical, chemical and refrigeration, to automotive and electronics.
 What are low temperatures for seals?
-A typical industrial sealing system operates in the realms of a stable temperature rating.
-This … Continued
+A typical industrial sealing system will operate in the realms of a … Continued

 Why use 2-Shot moulded seals?

+Why use 2-shot moulding?
 2-Shot moulding is a manufacturing process that allows the co-polymerisation of hard (or soft) plastics and thermoplastic elastomers (TPE’s).
 We use the 2-Shot manufacturing approach to deliver engineered parts that perform a critical sealing function.
-What is 2-Shot moulding?
+What is 2-shot moulding?
 A 2-Shot mould is designed with a top and bottom cavity.
-During the moulding process the … Continued
+During … Continued

 Why use PTFE seals?

-Polytetrafluoroethylene (PTFE) is a thermoplastic polymer that can be used in a variety of sealing applications; it is particularly suitable where the application conditions exceed the parameters of elastomeric seal use, but are not as highly demanding as applications that require the use of metal seals.
-What is PTFE?
-Discovered accidentally in the DuPont™ laboratory … Continued
+Polytetrafluoroethylene (PTFE) is a thermoplastic polymer.
+PTFE seals can be used in a variety of sealing applications.
+It’s suitable when application conditions exceed parameters of elastomeric seal use but not to the extent of a metal seal.